MSalah73/Kratos/README.md

   ` ['Jumpsuit' 'Romper' 'Dress' 'Joggers' 'Blouse']]`

   ### Care in Model architecture modification
   Take care to modify the model architecture in `category_model.py`.
-If may crash.
+It may crash.